 In 2011, the National Archives and the partners from Sweden and Iceland participated in the joint project of APIS (Access to Public Information) together with the Estonian Business Archives.
 The project focused on access of records in the archives and was financed by Swedish innovation organisation VINNOVA from a programme of citizen-centered e-government services.
 Activities of this project covered also preparations of continuation of project carried out in 2012–2014 and called YEAH (You!
 Enhance Access to History).
 YEAH concentrates to a crowdsourcing principles in archives.

 Also in 2011, there was set a stage to apply for the project APEX (Archives Portal Europe network of eXcellence) as a joint portal of archives for European national archives.
-The project started in 2012 and the National Archives of Estonia is leading a package of “Usability and Web 2.0”.
+The project started in 2012 and the National Archives of Estonia led a package of “Usability and Web 2.0”.

-The National Archives of Estonia participated 02.04.2012–30.06.2014 in the project Cross Border E-archive within Estonia–Latvia–Russia Cross Border Cooperation Programme together with the Latvian State administrative institution „Culture information systems centre“ as lead partner, Latvian National Archives, Latvian non-governmental organisation „Ideju Forums“, Saint-Petersburg Information and Analytical Centre and Archival Committee of St. Petersburg as associate partner.
+The National Archives of Estonia participated in 2012–2014 in the project Cross Border E-archive within Estonia–Latvia–Russia Cross Border Cooperation Programme together with the Latvian State administrative institution „Culture information systems centre“ as lead partner, Latvian National Archives, Latvian non-governmental organisation „Ideju Forums“, Saint-Petersburg Information and Analytical Centre and Archival Committee of St. Petersburg as associate partner.
 Within the framework of the project the National Archives has digitised 3256 personal files of students/employees and 9 matriculation registers of Imperial Tartu University (107,637 images) and 135 images of maps from 19th and the beginning of 20th century.
-Digitised materials are available through the collection of digitised archival records Saaga and also through the project’s portal along with the materials digitised from Russian and Latvian archives by other partners.
+Digitised materials are available through the collection of digitised archival records Saaga (see subdivision Estica, some images are accessible in our reading rooms only).